Disappearance of Michael Dunahee: Later developments

-As of 2021 Dunahee's case remains open, with both the police and Michael's family remaining hopeful for an ultimate resolution.
+As of 2021 Dunahee's case remained open, with both the police and Michael's family remaining hopeful for a resolution.
 In 2021 the Victoria Police Department released an age-enhanced sketch of Michael and launched an online tip portal, with Constable Cam MacIntyre stating that over 10,000 tips have been received since 1991.

-In 2025, the Victoria Police Department released a public appeal for help to solve Dunahee's disappearance, noting that "All it could take is just one person to bring Michael home.”
+In 2025, the Victoria Police Department released a public appeal for help to solve Dunahee's disappearance, noting that "[a]ll it could take is just one person to bring Michael home.”

 Impact

 Many Victoria residents recalled the day of Dunahee's disappearance as a "loss of innocence" for the city, as the fact that a child had been abducted in their community came as a shock.
 Fears and concerns about child abduction quickly began to rise among parents, kids and schools in the months after the disappearance.
 Dunahee's mother became an advocate for missing children's issues in British Columbia, and has served as the president of Child Find British Columbia.
 In 2002, she lent her voice to support the Royal Canadian Mounted Police (RCMP) in calls to introduce an Amber alert system in the province, as she believed that her son would have been found if such a program had existed in 1991.
 The system has since been implemented in most regions of Canada.
-The community of Esquimalt, part of the Greater Victoria metropolitan area, holds an annual charity event called the Michael Dunahee "Keep the Hope Alive" Fund Run to raise money for Child Find.
+The community of Esquimalt, part of the Greater Victoria metropolitan area, holds an annual charity event called the Michael Dunahee "Keep the Hope Alive" Fun Run/Walk to raise money for Child Find.
 This event is organized by his sister Caitlin.